If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 Your matches and lighter won’t be worth much if you don’t have something dry enough to burn.

-In wetter climates (like the Cascades of the Pacific Northwest), finding anything dry enough to burn is always a challenge.
+In wetter climates finding anything dry enough to burn is always a challenge.

 So adding a small portable camp stove is a better option.